balunist/mbp_docs2/source/usage/quickstart.rst

 Modifying the location and rotation of the parts within or between boards can be done a couple of ways once the map is created.

-- Click on the :blue-bold:`Top` face of the orientation cube in the upper right window to align the map facing forward.
+- Click on the :blue-bold:`Top` face of the orientation cube |cube| in the upper right window to align the map facing forward.
 You can then slide the parts to the desired location within or between boards.
 Rotation is not possible using this method.

+  or

-- or Click on the :blue-bold:`Top` face of the orientation cube then select the part you want to move, right click and select Unsurpassed Joint, double click on the displayed joint, move and rotate the part to the desired location.
+- Click on the :blue-bold:`Top` face of the orientation cube |cube| then select the part you want to move, right click and select
+  Unsurpassed Joint, double click on the displayed joint, move and rotate the part to the desired location.
 Then select the part again, right click and select Suppress Joint.

+Flipping the part is also possible by right clicking on the part in the created map and selecting :blue-bold:`Flip`.
+This will flip the part in place aligning the long edge with the board grain direction.

 Tasks on Created Map
 --------------------